Mulwor/note-app/0_interview/on-english/JavaScript.md

 </details>

 <details>
-<summary>What is destructuring?
+<summary>What is destructuring `[diːˈstrʌk.tʃər.ɪŋ]`?
 And how to set default value</summary>

-Destructuring is a special syntax that allows you to unpack values from arrays and objects into individual variables.
+Destructuring is a way to unpack values from arrays and objects into individual variables.
 If speak about default value we just need to use equal sign and write default value

 </details>

 <details>
 <summary>How is spread different from rest?</summary>

-`Spread` ... expands an array or object into its elements. `Rest` ... collects multiple elements into an array or object.
+`Spread` ... expands (расширяет) an array or object into its elements. `Rest` ... collects multiple elements into an array or object.

 </details>